 Following the initial meeting on entry to the programme, supervisory meetings will be held with the student each term.
-End of term review reports will be completed by the student and SAT or Director of Studies which will be made available to the Dean of the Faculty, Head of Programme, the Board of Examiners and the Director of Studies.
+During the first year, usually in term 1, an Academic Advisor from Cardiff University will be appointed.
+End of term review reports will be completed by the student and DOS which will be made available to the Dean of the Faculty, the Board of Examiners and to the Director of Studies.
 Throughout the programme, each student is required to maintain a Student Log.
-This should record your ongoing evaluation of the contribution to learning and research direction from your modules, notes from your supervisory meetings and general progress notes on your research experience, proposal and, later on, the thesis.
+This should record your ongoing evaluation of the contribution to learning and research direction from your modules, notes from your supervisory meetings and general progress notes on your research experience, proposal and, later, thesis.